andreioprisor/consite_public/README.md

 3. Application Container (app)
  - The main server, orchestrating operations and depending on db and parser.

-Deployment is streamlined using docker-compose.yaml, which connects and manages the containers efficiently.
+Deployment is streamlined using `docker-compose.yaml` file, which connects and manages the containers efficiently.

 ## Run with Docker